 How to choose the best VPN for China?

-It's hard to select the best VPN for China.
-Because you can't try it before you get there… And because many companies claim to offer the best VPN, rightfully or not.
+It’s hard to select the best VPN for China (Best VPN for China 2019).
+Because you can’t try it before you get there… And because many companies claim to offer the best VPN, rightfully or not.
 But not all VPNs can unblock content from China.
+However, some VPNs for China do offer free trials or a 30-day money back guarantee that can potentially help you make up your mind.

 Knowing that OpenVPN protocol is now blacklisted, I decided to keep only VPN providers which offer un-blocked solutions.
-And unfortunately, there aren't many who can boast to have proprietary protocols to bypass Chinese blockade.
-But VyprVPN, which has been my favorite VPN to use in China for ages, is one of them.
+And unfortunately, there aren’t many who can boast to have proprietary protocols to bypass Chinese blockade.
+But ExpressVPN, which has been my favourite VPN to use in China for ages, is one of them.

 Let me remind you why I vouch for this one:

-- VyprVPN has patented a proprietary protocol, Chameleon, and offers its own DNS servers.
+- ExpressVPN has patented a proprietary protocol, Chameleon, and offers its own DNS servers.
 These specifications make it almost impossible to block in China

 - Their software is very simple and user-friendly.
 Select a country (outside of China), click Connect and that’s it.